Top 10 holidays in the Mediterranean

 People are often sniffy about Corfu but if they know where to look they will find some of the best holidays in the Mediterranean along the most gorgeous pockets of coastline.
 Facing Albania, just a mile away at the nearest point, the northeast corner of Corfu boasts a topography of coves and villages, each easily accessible by self-drive motorboat.
 Forget the hotels in this area, it’s all about villas.
 Find our full selection of the best holiday destinations in Greece.

 Croatia is one long coast of a country.
 When you run out of the 1,000 odd miles of mainland, which includes handsome old Venetian towns on the Istrian Peninsula and Dubrovnik, there’s another 100 or so islands to consider (among our favourites are Korcula, Brac, Hvar and the deserted Kornati archipelago).
 The waters are crystal clear, although it’s true that most of the beaches are pebbly.
-Find details of holidays in Croatia and the latest special offers.
-Hvar has a great selection of budget and luxury hotels.
-Also consider a short break to Dubrovnik.
+Find details of holidays in Croatia.
+Also consider a short break to Dubrovnik or a visit to Montenegro, Croatia’s small and pretty next door neighbour.

 Its Mediterranean resorts – Cannes, Menton, Nice, Antibes, St Tropez – have long been prime spots for summering in style.
 But the Cote d’Azur, aside from its fancy villas, glamorous belle époque hotels and swanky yachts, can also be affordable, especially if you can avoid travelling in August, as well as far more culturally rewarding than it hedonistic reputation may suggest.
 We recommend Vintage Travel which has a great selection of villas with private pools in Provence and south west France.